 The Funds discourage excessive short-term trading that may be detrimental to the Funds and their shareholders.
-Frequent purchases and redemptions of Fund shares by shareholders may present certain risks for other shareholders in a Fund.
-This includes the risk of diluting the value of Fund shares held by long-term shareholders, interfering with the efficient management of each Fund's portfolio and increasing brokerage and administrative costs.
+Frequent abusive purchases and redemptions of Fund shares by shareholders may present certain risks for other shareholders in a Fund.
+This includes the risk of diluting the value of Fund shares held by long term shareholders, interfering with the efficient management of each Fund's portfolio and increasing brokerage and administrative costs.
 Funds investing in securities that require special valuation processes (such as foreign securities, below investment grade securities or small capitalization securities), also may have increased exposure to these risks.
 The Board of Trustees has adopted the following policies to address and discourage such trading.

 Each Fund reserves the right to suspend or change the terms of purchasing or exchanging shares.
 Each Fund and the Distributor reserve the right to reject any purchase or exchange order for any reason, including if the transaction is deemed not to be in the best interests of the Fund's other shareholders or possibly disruptive to the management of the Fund.
-A shareholder whose purchase or exchange order has been rejected may still redeem its shares by submitting a redemption request as described under "How to Redeem Shares."
+A shareholder whose exchange order has been rejected may still redeem its shares by submitting a redemption request as described under "How to Redeem Shares."

 Limits on Frequent Trading.
-Excessive trading activity in a Fund is measured by the number of round trip transactions in a shareholder's account.
-A round trip is defined as (1) a purchase (including a purchase by exchange) into a Fund followed by a redemption (including a redemption by exchange) of any amount out of the same Fund; or (2) a redemption (including a redemption by exchange) out of a Fund followed by a purchase (including a purchase by exchange) of any amount into the same Fund.
-Two round trip transactions in a single Fund within a rolling 90-day period is considered to be excessive and will constitute a violation of the Fund's trading limitations.
-After the detection of a first violation, the Fund or the Distributor will issue the shareholder and/or his or her financial intermediary, if any, a written warning.
-After the detection of a second violation (i.e., two more round trip transactions in the Fund within a rolling 90-day period), the Fund or the Distributor will restrict the shareholder from making subsequent purchases (including purchases by exchange) for 90 days.
-After the detection of a third violation, the Fund or the Distributor will permanently restrict the account and any other accounts under the shareholder's control in any Loomis Sayles Fund or Natixis Fund from making subsequent purchases (including purchases by exchange).
-The above limits are applicable whether a shareholder holds shares directly with a Fund or indirectly through a financial intermediary, such as a broker, bank, investment adviser, recordkeeper for retirement plan participants, or other third party.
-The preceding is not an exclusive description of activities that a Fund and the Distributor may consider to be excessive and, at its discretion, a Fund and the Distributor may restrict or prohibit transactions by such identified shareholders or intermediaries.
+Excessive trading activity in a Fund is measured by the number of round-trip transactions in a shareholder's account.
+A round trip is defined as (1) a purchase (including a purchase by exchange) into a Fund followed by a redemption (including a redemption by exchange) out of the same Fund; or (2) a redemption (including a redemption by exchange) out of a Fund followed by a purchase (including a purchase by exchange) into the same Fund.
+A round trip transaction is defined as occurring in a single Fund within a 30-day period.
+Two round trips in a 90-day period will constitute a violation of the Fund's trading limitations.
+After the detection of a first violation, the Fund or the Distributor will issue the shareholder and/or their financial intermediary a written warning.
+The written warning will expire one year from the date the warning is issued, if no further violations occur during the period.
+After the detection of a second violation (i.e., two more round trip transactions in the Fund within a 90-day period), the Fund or the Distributor will restrict the shareholder from making subsequent purchases (including purchases by exchange) in that Fund for 90 days.
+After the detection of a third violation within 12 months of the second violation, the Fund or the Distributor will restrict the shareholder and/or their financial intermediary from making purchases (including purchases by exchange) into any of the shareholder's accounts in the violated Fund for one year from the date the third violation is issued.
+The above limits are applicable whether a shareholder holds shares directly with a Fund or indirectly through a financial intermediary, such as a broker, bank, investment adviser, record keeper for retirement plan participants, or other third party.
+The preceding is not an exclusive description of activities that a Fund and the Distributor may consider to be excessive, and, at its discretion, a Fund and the Distributor may restrict or prohibit transactions by such identified shareholders or intermediaries including a period of restriction with no end date.